AValsamis/AValsamis.github.io/_posts/2017-01-26-fallDetectionApp.markdown

  We create an Android Application that can be run on an android smart-device that sends data into an integrated server.
 The server collects the data and uses them into a threshold based fall detection algorithm to identify potentially dangerous situations.
-The alerts are then forwarded to the interested individual’s smartphone.
+The alerts are then forwarded to the interested individual’s smart phone.
  Special focus is given in creating a lightweight client in order to be able to prolong smart-device’s battery life, since constant sensor data collection significantly contribute to the total power consumption of the device.